A lot or a little?

 The show's half-hour episodes don't delve too deeply into Peter's darker side, and most references to his family and his past are left out.
 What's left is a flashy superhero cartoon interested mostly in terrific battles and unrequited love.

-Fighting evil makes for some tense situations, and Spider-Man is packed with last-minute saves and death-defying leaps.
+Fighting evil makes for some tense situations, and Spider-Man: The New Animated Series is packed with last-minute saves and death-defying leaps.
 These, mixed with sexy villains with big guns, make the show a better pick for older tweens.
 Plus, Peter isn't in high school anymore, so kissing and even co-ed sleepovers happen every once in a while.
 His best friend Harry (Ian Ziering) tosses out the occasional sexual innuendo, and Mary Jane has developed into a quite a flirt.